Part of A Happier Ward Series – (is it doctrine?)

 This article was originally published on my first blog (2013).
-It still gets a fair amount of traffic!
+It still gets a fair amount of traffic.
 It is a bit controversial – but see what you think?
-I believe that how we perceive crying and spirituality is sometimes a cultural habit rather than doctrinal.
+I believe how we perceive crying, and spirituality is sometimes a cultural habit rather than doctrinal.

 “Crying is not spirituality.”

-It was a bit abrupt the first time I heard this – it was not how I understood testimony bearing and spiritual moments to work.
-Over the years I have come to understand the wisdom of teaching this principle.
+It was a bit abrupt the first time I heard this – it was not how I understood testimony-bearing and spiritual moments to work.
+Over the years, I have realized the wisdom of teaching this principle.

 Consider these quotes from the “Teaching, No Greater Call” lesson manual (lesson 9):